The-Portal-Bot/Portal/README.md

 ***

 ## Regex Interpreter
-There are four types of data in portal bot:
+There are four types of data in Portal™ bot:
 1. variables
 2. attributes
 3. pipes